allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Offset Sub Event times from the Mission start or end time

-1. Al Sub Events under a Mission, Production Request or Event has a Time Mode selection box that will allow you to Select Offset.
+1. all Sub Events under a Mission, Production Request or Event has a Time Mode selection box that will allow you to Select Offset.

 2. To use this option, a Sub Event must be added to the mission \(e.g, sortie\).